apache/mxnet/example/extensions/lib_subgraph/README.md

 ## Introduction

-Adding custom model partitioners in MXNet used to require understanding of MXNet backend operator registration and recompiling of MXNet with all its dependencies.
-So our approach for adding custom partitioners is to enable dynamic loading of C++ partitioning code compiled in external libraries at runtime.
+Adding custom model partitioners in MXNet used to require deep understanding of the MXNet backend, including operator registration and, followed by recompiling MXNet from source with all of its dependencies.
+This feature allows adding custom partitioners by dynamically loading custom C++ partitioners compiled in external libraries at runtime.

 Custom partitioners enable users to write custom model partitioning strategies without compiling against all of MXNet header files and dependencies.
 When a library containing custom partitioners is loaded dynamically, the components found in the library will be re-registered in MXNet so that users can use those natively just like other built-in components.